 Induced Pluripotent Stem Cell Therapy in Parkinson’s Disease

 An insufficient number of of dopamine-producing neurons (nerve cells) due to cell degeneration causes the symptoms of Parkinson’s disease.
 Replacing these cells with other dopaminergic neurons is the basis of iPSC therapy in PD.
 Differentiation of the iPSCs into specific cells and generation of new cells may cause improvement in PD.

 IPSCs produce a renewable source of replacement cells which may be effective in treating various disorders, including PD.
 By using the patient’s own adult stem cells to produce these iPSCs, chances of rejection by the immune system are greatly reduced.
 Cells generated from human iPSCs may be used to test the efficacy and safety of new drugs.
+The ideal neuron cells generated must be the functional units with no oncological risks.
 Development of the disease process may be studied and better understood, thus helping in finding new ways of controlling and preventing the disease.

 Challenges of iPSC Therapy

 Scientists face the challenge of controlling the development of iPSCs into different cells in the body.
 Ethical issues also need to be addressed although iPSC therapy is less contentious since embryonic stem cells from discarded fertilized embryos are not used.

 Before iPSCs can be used successfully in therapy for Parkinson’s disease or any other disorder, certain points have to be kept in mind, which are very essential if transplantation and grafting are to be effective during treatment.
 The iPSCs should :

 - It should pose no risk of tumorigenesis or cancerous transformation in the host patient.
 The oncological risk is an important issue to be addressed by the iPSC researchers, as some of the genes involved in the generation of iPSCs are known to cause tumors.